 In recent luxations it has been already noticed that the principal difficulty experienced, is in overcoming the contraction of the muscles.
 The fatigue of the muscles occasioned by long continued efforts at reduction, often produces a relaxation which permits the bone to return to its natural place.
-Dr. Physick many years ago employed copious bloodletting with this view.
+Dr. Physick many years ago employed copious blood-letting with this view.
 He bled the patient until fainting was produced, and during his continuance in a state of syncope all muscular action being suspended, the reduction was readily accomplished.
 In a great number of instances which have since occurred, the practice has been found completely successful.
-There are several writers who recommend bleeding to diminish the action of the muscles in obstinate luxations, but none (so far as I know) who propose bleeding ad deliquium animi, except Dr. A. Monro sen. who suggested in his lectures on surgery copious bloodletting from one or both arms in an erect posture, as a probable means of facilitating the reduction of dislocations; but Dr. Physick I believe was the first who had the boldness to carry the practice to the extent necessary for complete success.
+There are several writers who recommend bleeding to diminish the action of the muscles in obstinate luxations, but none (so far as I know) who propose bleeding ad deliquium animi, except Dr. A. Monro, sen. who suggested in his lectures on surgery copious blood-letting from one or both arms in an erect posture, as a probable means of facilitating the reduction of dislocations ; but Dr. Physick I believe was the first who had the boldness to carry the practice to the extent necessary for complete success.
 The first case in which it succeeded, was a luxated humerus, which had baffled every mode of applying force, and a very great degree of force had been used.
 During the fainty state, the hands of the operator were the only means employed, and in a single moment, without the slightest difficulty he replaced the head of the bone in its socket.

-In cases where bloodletting to the necessary extent is inadmissible, other means of suspending the action of the muscles are to be used.
+In cases where blood-letting to the necessary extent is inadmissible, other means of suspending the action of the muscles are to be used.
 Perhaps nauseating doses of emetics, or the tobacco glyster, might be employed with advantage.
 Intoxication has been recommended.
 I once saw it succeed completely in a case of dislocated jaw, which no previous efforts were effectual in reducing.
+It was resorted to by Dr. Physick, on account of the extreme debility of 'his patient who was dropsical, and whom blood-letting would probably have destroyed.